Ear Fun: Background and release

 As a teaser of the mini-album, the song "Still in Love" was released on March 16, along with a special music video featuring scenes of the group in a recording studio.
-The EP was scheduled to be released on March 27, but it was released one day before the official release due of the high popularity of the song "Still in Love".
+The EP was scheduled to be released on March 27, but it was released one day before the official release due to the high popularity of the song "Still in Love".

 The first teaser of the song and music video for "Hey You" was released on March 19 featuring the member Jung Shin.
 The second teaser was released on March 21 featuring the member Jong Hyun.
 The third teaser was released on March 22 featuring the member Min Hyuk.
 The fourth and last teaser was released on March 23 featuring the member Jung Yong-hwa.
 The full music video of "Hey You" and mini-album were released on March 26.
 The album also features a Korean version of the song "In My Head", the group's major debut single and fourth overall single in Japan.
 This version of the song was firstly introduced on KBS's show Music Bank Year-End special on December 23, 2011 with few changes of the lyrics.

 A special limited edition of the EP was released on April 10, 2012.
 It includes the same track list and there will be 140 pages of pictorial photos and a DVD containing a 20-minute clip of the members shooting in the U.S. In addition, the special limited edition will also include four supplemental sections for each of the members (18 pages individual shoot for each of the members).